-Example 3 - Acquisition of exploitation rights before and after completion date
+Example 4 - Acquisition of exploitation rights before and after completion date

-A is a film distributor that acquired exploitation rights (in the form of distribution rights) in 2 films which entitled A to receive 10% of the proceeds from the sales of each film.
-Exploitation rights in film X were acquired after the date that principal photography commenced but before the completion date.
-Exploitation rights in film Y were acquired after the completion date of the film.
-The films were both completed in 2014.
-Each of the films generated R2 million of sales income.
+A, a film distributor, acquired distribution rights in 2 films, X and Y, that entitled A to receive 10% of the proceeds from the sales of each film.
+The rights in film X were acquired after the date that principal photography commenced but before the completion date and the rights in film Y were acquired after the completion date of the film.
+The rights acquired in film X also entitled A to receive R100 000 in pre-sales from film X.

+The films were both completed in 2015.
+Each film generated R2 million of sales income.